sunil-gumatimath/py/06_sets/README.md

 - Testing different data types in sets (integers, strings, mixed types).
 - Practicing set operations like union, intersection, and difference.
 - Creating sets from various data sources like strings, lists, and tuples.
+- Exploring subset and superset relationships between different sets.
+- Using difference operations to find unique elements in sets.